-Christie’s Antiquities Department topped the world record price at auction for a Cycladic marble figure in 2015.
+Christie’s Antiquities Department topped the world record price at auction in 2015 when it facilitated the sale of one of the most expensive auction items worldwide that year, a Cycladic marble figure.
 A reclining female figure carved in marble, the sensational sculpture is over 3000 years old, dating back to circa 2400 BC.

 The carved marble figure sold for $16,882,500 at Christie’s.